Categories

 Traditional Methods vs. Modern Solutions

 Traditional identity verification methods were completely based on physical document verification.
-That includes verification of documents such as passports and driver’s licenses.
+That includes driver’s licenses and passport verification.

 New-age identity verification methods have changed how businesses interact with customers all across the world.
 Businesses can now access more efficient and secure solutions, including biometric authentication and online document verification.